nlesc-nano/ceiba/paper/paper.md

 it can be extended to other simulations domains.

 # Examples
-Let us suppose for the sake of the example that the web service URL is **http://ceiba.org:8080/graphql** (the actual address depends on the actual hosting place).
+Let us suppose for the sake of the example that the web service URL is **https://ceiba.org:8080/graphql** (the actual address depends on domain/IP where you are hosting the service).
 A user can then login into the web service by running the following command:
 ```bash
 ceibacli login -t ${LOGIN_TOKEN} -w https://ceiba.org:8080/graphql
 ```
-where `LOGIN_TOKEN` is is a [GitHub token to authenticate the user](https://ceiba-cli.readthedocs.io/en/latest/authentication.html#authentication).
+where `LOGIN_TOKEN` is is a [read-only GitHub token to authenticate the user](https://ceiba-cli.readthedocs.io/en/latest/authentication.html#authentication).

 Once the user has been succesfully authenticated with the web service, she can request some available data like:
 ```bash